rAPIdy-org/rAPIdy/README.md

 # Migration from aiohttp to rAPIdy
-`rAPIdy` neatly extends `aiohttp` - meaning that anything already written in `aiohttp` will work as before.
+`rAPIdy` neatly extends `aiohttp` - meaning that anything already written in `aiohttp` will work as before without any modifications

 `rAPIdy` has exactly the same overridden module names as `aiohttp`.